 Updown.io tool will give you an overall picture of how often your site goes down.
 A 501 not implemented error mainly occurs in a shared hosting environment, which tends to overcrowd its servers.

 I recommend choosing a managed hosting environment like Cloudways that ensures your sites get the performance boost they deserve.
 Cloudways offers fast speeds, constant availability, and managed security at affordable rates.
-Check out the Cloudways blog on how you can choose the best WordPress Hosting.
+Check out the Cloudways blog on how you can choose the fastest WordPress Hosting.

 In this article, you learned about the 501 not implemented error, its causes, and how you can fix it with the four specified methods.
-The 501 is a server-side error, so, understandably, you must choose a hosting provider that gives you a better environment to avoid downtime that affects your ranking and credibility.
+The 501 is a server-side error, so, understandably, you must choose a WordPress hosting provider that gives you a better environment to avoid downtime that affects your ranking and credibility.

 Check out more fixes to WordPress errors here: